liorroy/Zen-City-Journey-through-Londons-bike-rental-data/README.md

 gain deeper insights into their business and enhance their services, Zen City embarked on a data-driven journey, and you will take part in it.

+The mission?
+To optimize the bicycle rental system in London and increase the number of rentals in the next quarter.

+We went through various stages of analysis, from dealing with untidy data, identifying trends and seasonality, leveraging spatial analysis capabilities, to building a regression model for future prediction.

 Data Description: The dataset contains the following columns:
 - bigquery-public-data.london_bicycles.cycle_hire *filtered for Q1 2021